A closer look at dark photon explanations of the excess radio background: Discussions and conclusion

 While we have concentrated on one particular model in this paper, more general conclusions can be drawn.
 Within a particle physics model such as dark matter decay/annihilation to radio photons or a cascade of particles injecting energy, or even astrophysical models, it is rather unlikely that the resulting photon spectrum is a pure power law over three decades of frequencies without any additional feature in the spectrum.
 As we argue here, using the expansion of the universe to fix the issue, cannot maintain a power law within a matter-dominated universe.
 One may think that it is possible to replace the matter era with the radiation era.
 But soft photons in the radiation era will be absorbed by the background electrons and will lead to appreciable CMB spectral distortions \citep{Chluba2015GreensII, Bolliet2020PI}, making this possibility difficult to realize.

 Our calculations also showcase the importance of going beyond the power law, which was originally used to obtain the best fit for RSB data \citep{ARCADE2011}.
 Deviation from a pure power law is already expected if in addition to the pure power law, one takes into account the contribution to radio background just from faint, extragalactic radio sources which have a spectral index $\gamma\simeq-2.7$.
 The combination of this contribution and the predicted signal from dark photons will lead to slight curvature, which does indeed lead to a better fit to RSB data.
-We note that in order to completely rule out the model that we consider here, one needs precise data at $\simeq~1-10$~GHz.
-Combined with a CMB spectral distortion experiments such as {\it PIXIE} \citep{Kogut2011PIXIE, Kogut2016SPIE} or in the future within the ESA Voyage 2050 program \citep{Chluba2021ExA}, which may also access $\nu\simeq 10$~GHz, this should allow us to test particle-physics inspired models for the observed radio excess.
+We note that in order to completely rule out the model that we consider here, one needs precise data at $\simeq~1-10$~GHz, which motivates a new ARCADE-like experiment.
+Combined with a CMB spectral distortion experiments such as {\it PIXIE} \citep{Kogut2011PIXIE, Kogut2016SPIE} or within the ESA Voyage 2050 program \citep{Chluba2021ExA}, this should allow us to test particle-physics inspired models for the observed radio excess.

 Finally, we demonstrated that even a tiny finite width of the dark matter decay profile might lead to a significant self-stimulation of the decay (see Sect.~\ref{sec:stim}).
 This is because the non-thermal dark photon background produced by the decay is actually not a small 'distortion' of the thermal dark photon background (see Fig.~\ref{fig:temperature_comp}).
 For exact $\delta$-function injection, the self-stimulation can be avoided, but exponential runaway is found for a finite width.
 Together with the expected anisotropy from the dark photon to photon conversion process, this suggests that additional work may be needed to obtain a viable model from the considered scenario.